erikespinoza/v4raider/README.md

 * Healthcheck for Wireguard connection
 * iptables configuration for the VPS
 * Default IPs for both ends of the wireguard connection
+* Labels for watchtower / ouroboros to update correctly

 ## Requirements
 * VPS w/ public IPv4 address